 About 10 days prior to Holi, these preparations are in full swing.
 As I make Gunjias, my sons get an idea that Holi is about to come.

 Must-Try for Holi:

 - Thandai Panna Cotta

 But the recipe for this simple drink varies from person to person, region to region and thus no fixed recipe for making it.
 Some make Vadas with Urad dal, others with Moong dal whereas some prefer mixing both the lentils.
 Similarly, some people like to add lots of spices o the Vadas whereas others prefer plain vada.

 I am sharing here my way of making Kanji Vada, the way it is made in our families.

-As I said in the beginning that this kanji water is therapeutic too.
-Yes, this Kanji is not only good in taste but is full of medicinal values too.
+As I said in the beginning that this kanji water is an excellent probiotic drink.
+It is only good in taste but is full of medicinal values too.

 - It detoxifies the liver